Handbook of Asian Finance

 Description

-Asia's miraculous recovery from the 1997 crisis ushered in unexpected transformations to its economies and financial sectors.
-The reasons many Asian countries are growing above 6%, with double-digit growth for a year or two in-between, are investigated by this extensive research collection.
-The Handbooks of Asian Finance analyze the forces behind these growth rates.
+Participants in Asian financial markets have witnessed the unprecedented growth and sophistication of their investments since the 1997 crisis.
+Handbook of Asian Finance: REITs, Trading, and Fund Performance analyzes the forces behind these growth rates.
 Insights into banking, fund performance, and the effects of trading technologies for practitioners to tax evasion, market manipulation, and corporate governance issues are all here, presented by expert scholars.
-From real estate prices and the effects of trading technologies for practitioners to tax evasion, market manipulation, and corporate governance issues, expert scholars critically examine the ways that the region is performing.
-Offering broader and deeper coverage than other handbooks, the Handbooks of Asian Finance explain what is going on in Asia today.
+Offering broader and deeper coverage than other handbooks, the Handbook of Asian Finance: REITs, Trading, and Fund Performance explains what is going on in Asia today.

 Key Features